-The objective of the dusk emergence survey was to detect active bat use of the site and identify any exit locations being used around the proposed site for development.
-Survey effort was concentrated on areas of the site where suitable features were noted from the PRA.
+The objective of the dusk emergence survey was to detect active bat use of the site and identify any exit locations being used around the building.
+Survey effort was concentrated on areas of the site where suitable features or bat field signs were noted from the PRA.
 The survey involved;

 - Starting the survey 15 minutes before sunset and continuing for approximately 1.5-2hours after; - Identification of bat species primarily through the use of ultrasound characteristics.
-To aid identification flight and habitat characteristics were also noted (where possible) in order to determine the species; - Identifying exit locations of bats, by standing at the correct position, the highlighted possible roosting features could be observed by a single observer.
-Surveyor stood no more than 50m away from the building (see Figure 1 for location of surveyor).
+To aid identification flight and habitat characteristics were also noted (where possible) in order to determine the species; - Identifying exit locations of bats by standing at different vantage points around the building that offered visual contact with any potential exit point previously recorded.
+Surveyors stood no more than 50m apart, or away from the building (see Fig 1 for location of surveyors).